-The program is led by Dr. Jim DelPrince, MSU Extension Horticulture Specialist.
-Dr. DelPrince has taught floral design at Mississippi State, one of the country’s leading floral management programs, since 1992.
+The program is led by Dr. Jim DelPrince, MSU Extension horticulture specialist.
+Dr. DelPrince has taught floral design at Mississippi State, which has one of the country’s leading floral management programs, since 1992.
 He is a Laureate Member of the American Institute of Floral Designers and was granted the AIFD Service to the Floral Industry award in 2016.

-The hybrid MFD version consists of three phases.
-Participants must follow the program, beginning with Phase I through III, in numerical order.
-Some may elect to complete Phase I, or Phases I and II, finding that these fulfill their educational needs.
-We encourage participants to complete all three Phases to earn the certificate from MSU Extension.
+Master Floral Designer certification consists of three phases.
+Participants must follow the program in numerical order (from Phase I through III).
+Some may elect to complete only Phase I, or Phases I and II, finding that these fulfill their educational needs.
+We encourage participants to complete all three phases to earn the certificate from MSU Extension.

 Phase I consists of weekly video units within our Extension learning platform.
-These lively video programs explain all basic floral design topics and the end-of-unit quizzes will test your comprehension.
-You will receive the companion text Principles of Floral Design by Pat Scace and James DelPrince, used in many floral design courses in high schools and colleges in the US and Canada.
-The book is filled with design ideas and clear explanations of techniques in floral care and handling, along with design principles and how to work effectively with design elements.
-It also has links to flashcards, exercises, and games that aid you to learn cut flowers, design principles, and more.
+These lively video programs explain all basic floral design topics, and the end-of-unit quizzes will test your comprehension.
+You will receive the companion text, Principles of Floral Design by Pat Scace and James DelPrince, used in many floral design courses in high schools and colleges in the U.S. and Canada.
+The book is filled with design ideas and clear explanations of floral care and handling techniques, along with design principles and how to work effectively with design elements.
+It also has links to flashcards, exercises, and games.
 If you desire, you can follow along with the Phase I video demonstrations to create your own floral designs.
-Phase I is offered twice per year, during the fall (August through November) and spring semesters (January–April), and provides the theoretical basis for understanding floral design principles and mechanics.
+Phase I is offered twice per year, during the fall (August–November) and spring (January–April) semesters, and provides the theoretical basis for understanding floral design principles and mechanics.

 Phase II involves creating all the basic floral designs via hands-on, intensive classes directly with Dr. DelPrince.
 You can register for Phase II intensives upon successful completion of Phase I. This studio course will meet four consecutive days at an MSU Extension office/center.
-During that time, each participant will learn how to make a bow, corsages, a hand-tied bouquet, symmetrical and asymmetrical designs, topiary, and more.
-Phase II intensives are posted each semester within the MSU Extension Registration portal.
+During that time, each participant will learn how to make bows, corsages, hand-tied bouquets, symmetrical and asymmetrical designs, topiaries, and more.
+Phase II intensives are posted each semester within the MSU Extension registration portal.

-Phase III requires completing 40 hours of Extension volunteering, putting what you learned into action.
-This service component can involve different, non-profit activities that promote the benefits of floral design.
+Phase III requires completing 40 hours of Extension volunteer service, putting what you learned into action.
+This service component can involve various nonprofit activities that promote the benefits of floral design.
 For example, some previous projects include teaching others how to create a specific design, floral design for places of worship, promotion of the MFD program, designing for community spaces, and many others.
 Successful completion of 40 approved volunteer hours is necessary to achieve the Master Floral Designer certificate.
-Reports are due February 8th and certificates are awarded March 8th or thereabouts, every year.
+Reports are due February 8, and certificates are awarded in early March every year.
 After the certificate program, Master Floral Designers are encouraged to keep an active status by conducting and reporting 20 hours per year of education and/or volunteering to remain active.